 Your baby is spitting up because:

 - The muscle at the top of your baby's stomach may not be fully developed.
-So baby's stomach cannot hold in milk.
+So your baby's stomach cannot hold in all that they eat.

 - The valve at the bottom of the stomach may be too tight.
-So the stomach gets too full and milk comes out.
+So the stomach gets too full, milk travels backward, and it comes out.

 - Your baby may drink too much milk too fast, and take in a lot of air in the process.
 These air bubbles fill up the stomach and milk comes out.

 - Overfeeding causes your baby to get too full, so milk comes up.

 Spitting up is not often due to a formula intolerance or an allergy to something in the nursing mother's diet.

 If your baby is healthy, happy, and growing well, you don't need to worry.
 Babies that are growing well often gain at least 6 ounces (170 grams) a week and have wet diapers at least every 6 hours.

 - Burp your baby several times during and after feeding.
 To do so sit your baby upright with your hand supporting the head.
 Let your baby lean forward slightly, bending at the waist.
 Gently pat your baby's back.
 (Burping your baby over your shoulder puts pressure on the stomach.
 This might cause more spitting up.)

 - Try nursing with just one breast per feeding while breastfeeding.